orionblastar/blastarjobs/readme.md

 PostedBY Stars Subject Body

 Where PostedBy is the user name of the login account that made the rating, Stars is number of stars from 0 to 5, Subject is the subject of the message, and body is the body of the message.

+Each review will have the IP logged in case of problems.
+There will be a table to ban users by user name or IP and ban domain names for forbidden domains like goatse and other shock sites.
+Just in case trolls decide to mess with the listings and reviews.